chrisbudnik/bigquery-ml-model-registry/readme.md

 ## Fetching Feature Importance

 Once the `ModelData` instance is created, you can fetch feature importance to understand the impact of each feature in model predictions.
-> :Warning: **Note**: Feature importance can only be calculated for models based on decision tree algorithms, such as boosted trees or random forests.
+> **Note**: Feature importance can only be calculated for models based on decision tree algorithms, such as boosted trees or random forests.
 If you're using other types of models, this functionality will not be applicable.

 ```python